acloudfan/HLFGO-Token/v5/README.md

 Solution to exercise
 ====================
-1. Solution is in the deltate.go
+1. Solution is in the delstate.go
 2. Add the following to the invoke function
 	// Solution to the exercise
 	   else if(funcName == "delete"){